Boundary Treaty of 1866 between Chile and Bolivia: Lindsay-Corral Protocol of 1872

-On 5 December 1872, after difficult talks, the Bolivian and Chilean negotiators, Corral and Lindsa,y agreed to a clarification of the treaty of 1866.
+On 5 December 1872, after difficult talks, the Bolivian and Chilean negotiators, Corral and Lindsay agreed to a clarification of the treaty of 1866.
 The Lindsay-Corral Protocol gave Chile the right to appoint customs officers to work alongside their Bolivian counterparts in the condominium zone; stipulated that tax rates could not be modified unilaterally; confirmed Bolivian acceptance of nitrates and borax as products included in the terms of the 1866 treaty; agreed that Bolivia would make a separate account of the amount to be received for taxes not derived from the common zone; and stated that the eastern limits of the common zone would be fixed by experts of both countries and, in case of disagreement, by a third nominated by the Emperor of Brazil.
 This Protocol was approved by Chile in January 1873.

-A new grievance arose in August 1872 as Quintin Quevedo, a Bolivian diplomat and a follower of Mariano Melgarejo who had been toppled as president in 1871, embarked on an expedition from Valparaiso against the Bolivian government without any effective action by the Chilean authorities despite a warning by the Peruvian and the Bolivian consulates of weapons and men on board the ships: the Maria Luisa and then Paquete de Los Vilos.
+A new grievance arose in August 1872 as Quintin Quevedo, a Bolivian general and a follower of Mariano Melgarejo who had been toppled as president in 1871, embarked on an expedition from Valparaiso against the Bolivian government without any effective action by the Chilean authorities despite a warning by the Peruvian and the Bolivian consulates of weapons and men on board the ships: the Maria Luisa and then Paquete de Los Vilos.

 Peru, which then enjoyed naval supremacy in the South Pacific, responded with a naval demonstration in Mejillones by sending the Huascar and the Chalaco to there.
 Peruvian Minister of Foreign Affairs Jose de la Riva Agüero told the Chilean government that Peru would not view with indifference the occupation of Bolivian territory by foreign forces.

 In October 1872, the Bolivian Assembly authorized the executive to sign a treaty of alliance with Peru without the necessity for further legislative consultation.
 That finally became the Secret treaty of alliance between Peru and Bolivia of 1873, signed on February 6, 1873, in Lima.

 The Peruvian government saw the Lindsay-Corral Protocol as an increase in the regional influence of Chile and urged Bolivia to reject it, and on May 19, 1873, the Bolivian Assembly postponed approval to 1874.
 The Assembly never approved or refused the treaty.

 In 1874, representatives of Bolivia and Chile reopened talks, which concluded with the Treaty of Sucre or Boundary Treaty between Bolivia and Chile of 1874 (see English version in Boundary Treaty between Bolivia and Chile of 1874).
 The pact kept 24th degrees South as the boundary between Bolivia and Chile, and Chile relinquished its former rights of condominium in return for no future nitrate tax increases over Chilean companies.